projectshaped/parametric-svg/packages/parametric-svg-spec/Readme.md

 To calculate the result of a function, wrap your arguments with parentheses, separate them by commas and place the bulk right after the function’s identifier.
 Sounds complicated?
 How about an example:

 Whenever you write `parametric:x="cos(1)"`, we’ll render it as `x="0.54030230586814"`.
-Of course you can also combine function results with other expressions and use variables as parameters.
-So if you pass the variable `alpha = 1` to ``parametric:y="`999${7 + cos(alpha)}`"`` you’ll get `y="9997.54030230586814"`.
+You can of course combine function results with other expressions and use variables as parameters.
+So if you pass the variable `alpha = 1` to ``parametric:y="`999${7 + cos(alpha)}`"``, you’ll get `y="9997.54030230586814"`.

-At the moment we only include a minimal set of functions.
+Note that we only ship a minimal set of functions at the moment.
 If you need more functionality, you should be able to create a custom function using our [operators][] and the built-in functions we’ve listed above.
 If you need something that we haven’t covered, don’t hesitate to [open an issue][] though.

 [operators]:      #/syntax/operators/
 [open an issue]:  https://github.com/parametric-svg/-/issues